MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

 > [!IMPORTANT]
 > When you select a label to use for auto-applying retention labels for cloud attachments, ensure that the label retention setting **Start the retention period based on** is **When items were labeled**.

 Cloud attachments, sometimes also known as modern attachments, are a sharing mechanism that uses embedded links to files that are stored in the cloud.
 They support centralized storage for shared content with collaborative benefits, such as version control.
 Cloud attachments are not attached copies of a file or a URL text link to a file.
+You might find it helpful to refer to the visual checklists for supported cloud attachments in [Outlook](/office365/troubleshoot/mrm-rentention-policies/cannot-retain-cloud-attachments#cloud-attachments-in-outlook) and [Teams](/office365/troubleshoot/mrm-rentention-policies/cannot-retain-cloud-attachments#cloud-attachments-in-teams).

 When you choose the option to apply a retention label to cloud attachments, for compliance purposes, a copy of that file is created at the time of sharing.
 Your selected retention label is then applied to the copy that can then be identified using eDiscovery.
 Users are not aware of the copy that is stored in the Preservation Hold library.
 The retention label is not applied to the message itself, or to the original file.